michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Moved: the method to retrieve library data into the property base class and they will be stored as static properties.
 * Changed: ( ***Breaking Change*** ) the name of the `showInPageTabs()` method to `setInPageTabsVisibility()`.
 * Changed: ( ***Breaking Change*** ) the name of the `showPageHeadingTabs()` method to `setPageHeadingTabsVisibility()`.
 * Changed: ( ***Breaking Change*** ) the name of the `showPageTitle()` method to `setPageTitleVisibility()`.